felsenhower/partdiff_tester/README.md

 Filter the tests with regex.

-You can pass multiple different kinds of values to pass to this argument:
+You can pass multiple different kinds of values to this argument:

 - Prepend `r:` to pass a single regex that has to match the space-separated list of parameters that are passed to partdiff.
   E.g. when passing `--filter='r:\w+ 1 \w+ \w+ \w+ \w+'`, only tests with Gauss-Seidel will be selected (since the second argument has to be "1").